 - At level 60, the following Glyphs are automatically learned by all DKs: Shifting Presences, Unholy Command, Death Grip

 - Glyph of blood boil increases your area of effect for Blood Boil.

 - Glyph of Regenerative Magic allows more frequent access to your Anti-Magic Shell if it didn’t get used up the last time.
 Ultimately this will help you to gain more Runic Power over the length of the fight.

 - Glyph of Anti-Magic Shell increases the absorption effect of your shield to 100% instead of 75%, although it still absorbs the same amount of total damage.

-- Glyph of Tranquil Grip removes the taunt effect from your Death Grip, a very useful glyph in the event that you need to use Death Grip on an encounter as it avoids disrupting the tanks control of a mob while still allowing you to maneuver it with Death Grip.
+- Glyph of Tranquil Grip is required as it removes the taunt effect from your Death Grip, a very useful glyph in the event that you need to use Death Grip on an encounter as it avoids disrupting the tanks control of a mob while still allowing you to maneuver it with Death Grip.

-- Glyph of Army of the Dead - Since you’re not the Tank you don’t really want your ghoulies taunting things, do you?
+- Glyph of Army of the Dead – Also required, since you’re not the Tank you don’t really want your ghoulies taunting things, do you?
 This removes that ability from them.

 - Glyph of Path of Frost – Because from time to time you just might take a fall.